Clinton Power + Associates

 Horseman #1: Criticism

-Criticism is when your comments attack your partner’s personality or character, instead of complaining about a behaviour.
-These comments and name-calling are basically implying that there’s something wrong with him or her and they can make your partner feel attacked, rejected, and hurt.
+The first horseman is criticism, when your comments attack your partner’s personality or character instead of complaining about a behaviour.
+These comments and name-calling are basically implying that there’s something wrong with him or her, and they can make your partner feel attacked, rejected, and hurt.

 Sometimes a perceived attack is not intended but can be triggered by your non-verbal behaviour such as eye-rolling and sighing.

-Criticism is the gateway horseman, as it opens your partner up to be vulnerable to the other 3 horsemen.
+John Gottman calls criticism the gateway horseman because it opens your partner up to be vulnerable to the other 3 horsemen.

 Solution: Use a gentle startup

-To counteract criticism, talk about your feelings using “I statements”.
+To counteract criticism, talk about your feelings using “I statements.”
 This approach focuses the conversation on your needs rather than your partner’s faults.
-Express a constructive need and allow your partner the opportunity to fill that need.
+Express a constructive need and give your partner the opportunity to meet it.

 Example: